What Is Epilepsy?

-Effects on Sexual Function.
-Some patients with epilepsy experience sexual dysfunction, including erectile dysfunction.
+Effects on sexual function: Some people with epilepsy experience sexual dysfunction, including erectile dysfunction.
 These problems may be caused by emotional factors, medication side effects, or a result of changes in hormone levels.

-Pregnancy Complications.
-Epilepsy can pose risks both to a pregnant woman and her fetus.
+Pregnancy complications: Epilepsy can pose risks both to a pregnant woman and her fetus.
 Some types of anti-epileptic drugs should not be taken during the first trimester because they can cause birth defects.
-Women with epilepsy who are thinking of becoming pregnant should talk to their doctors in advance to plan changes in their medication regimen.
-Women should learn about the risks associated with epilepsy and pregnancy, and precautions that can be taken to reduce them.
-[For more information, see “Treatment during Pregnancy” in Treatment section of this report.]
+Women with epilepsy who are thinking of becoming pregnant should talk to their health care providers in advance to plan changes in their medication regimen.

 Status epilepticus (SE) is a prolonged seizure that is a serious, potentially life-threatening condition.
 It is a medical emergency.
 Permanent brain damage or death can result if the seizure is not treated effectively.